ruhani-j/boardventure-boardgame/report.md

 This resulted in constant debugging every time a new component was added, slowing down our progress.
 Debugging became one of the most time-consuming parts of our work.
-Eventually, we had to simplify our original concept, removing mini-games and focusing on making the core board game functional and fun.
+Eventually, we had to simplify our original game concept, removing mini-games and focusing on making the core board game functional and fun.
 We experimented with ideas like integrating a snake-style mini-game but decided against it after realizing it would require more lines of code than the main game itself.
 In the end, we kept action cards with different types --- point cards, automated movement cards, and more --- to keep gameplay interesting without overcomplicating development.
 Despite the setbacks, we managed to finish with a working, enjoyable game.

+**\**

 6.  **Timeline of Activities**